 After installing your Intel® Movidius™ VPU, you will return to this guide to complete the Intel® Distribution of OpenVINO™ installation.

 After configuration is done, you are ready to run the verification scripts with the HDDL Plugin for your Intel® Vision Accelerator Design with Intel® Movidius™ VPUs:

-You've completed all required configuration steps to perform inference on Intel® Vision Accelerator Design with Intel® Movidius™ VPUs.
-Proceed to the Get Started to get started with running code samples and demo applications.
+You’ve completed all required configuration steps to perform inference on Intel® Vision Accelerator Design with Intel® Movidius™ VPUs.
+Proceed to the Start Using the Toolkit section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.

-PRC developers might encounter pip installation related issues during OpenVINO™ installation.
-To resolve the issues, you may use one of the following options at your discretion:
+PRC developers might encounter pip errors during OpenVINO™ installation.
+To resolve the issues, try one of the following options:

 pipcommand.
 For example: